UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 Performing keyword parsing...
 ```

-### Lookup All IP Address In The Wordlist
+### Lookup All IP Addresses In The Wordlist
-If you want to simply look up all IP addresses in your list, use the `-` key.
+If you want to look up all IP addresses in your list, use the `-` key.
 ```
 Enter organization keyword (e.g., Microsoft): -
 Processing wordlist.